ljdnielsen/ljdnielsen.github.io/README.md

 # **Bringing Genomics to Naturalists**

 ### **We're committed to making advanced genomic tools accessible to naturalists worldwide.
-By bridging the gap between cutting-edge technology and conservation efforts, we enable a collaborative approach to preserving biodiversity.**
+By democratizing research grade genomics tools we enable and incentivize collaboration around preservation of the worlds lifeforms and their variation.**
 <br>

 ## **PORTFOLIO**